 Training can be personalised for both employee and employer

-Micro-credentials lend themselves very well to personalisation.
+They lend themselves very well to personalisation.
 Employees can train for a specific skillset in a way that focuses on what they require at the level they need it.
-Employers can also tailor their micro-credentials to the needs of the company, so that courses improve performance and are closely aligned to business goals.
-Micro-credentials also enable managers to track the training of employees, so they can effectively assess skills gaps.
+Employers can also tailor their credentials to the needs of the company, so that courses improve performance and are closely aligned to business goals.
+They also enable managers to track the training of employees, so they can effectively assess skills gaps.

 Learners are most engaged when they feel computer based training will be genuinely beneficial to them.
 Micro-credentials fuel that engagement because they can be tailored to the job and invariably have a positive and immediate impact.